 For instance, give beginning staff members more responsibilities as they grow within your company.
 Allow your best trainers to take on more classes, or to be paid more for the courses that they’re currently teaching.
 Give your administrative staff decision-making capabilities when you’re not around.

-Give advanced trainers the freedom to suggest new classes and be heard in their pitches.
+Give advanced personal trainers the freedom to suggest new classes and be heard in their pitches.
 Simple things like this are critical for ensuring your most talented employees stay with your company for the long haul.

 7. Make Their Jobs Easy